 Exhibits inositol 1,4,5-trisphosphate-sensitive calcium-release channel activity and phosphatidylinositol binding activity.
 Involved in several processes, including calcium ion transport into cytosol; long-term synaptic potentiation; and sensory perception of taste.
-Localizes to the cytoplasm; endoplasmic reticulum membrane; and nuclear lumen.
+Localizes to cytoplasm; endoplasmic reticulum membrane; and nuclear lumen.
+Is expressed in several structures, including jaw; liver; sensory organ; skeleton; and spleen.
 Used to study autism spectrum disorder.
 Human ortholog(s) of this gene implicated in type 1 diabetes mellitus.
-Is expressed in jaw; sensory organ; and skeleton.
 Orthologous to human ITPR3 (inositol 1,4,5-trisphosphate receptor type 3).